Struggling to cope, Iranians fear more misery from U.S. sanctions

 The U.S. sanctions permits trade in humanitarian goods such as food and pharmaceuticals.
 Yet measures imposed on banks and trade restrictions will make life hard for Iranian patients.

-“At the end of the day, it’s the Iranian people with their aspiration to lead a good life who are suffering due to lack of good sense from their own regime who are not ready to compromise with the world power (U.S.),” said Dubai-based Iranian businessman Aftab Hasan, CEO of Arya Insurance Brokerage.
+“At the end of the day, it’s the Iranian people with their aspiration to lead a good life who are suffering due to lack of good sense from their own regime who are not ready to compromise with the world power (U.S.),” said Dubai-based businessman Aftab Hasan, a member of the Iranian Business Council in Dubai.

 However analysts say that economic grievances are unlikely to revive anti-government unrest such as the demonstrations in December that turned into anti-government rallies.